 You can find out more about the basics of remarketing on Google here.
-This article is more specifically aimed at the strategies behind remarketing and how you can get the best out of your Google Ads remarketing campaigns in 2022.
+This article is more specifically aimed at the strategies behind remarketing and how you can get the best out of your Google Ads remarketing campaigns.

 As with any marketing campaign, you need to start with your goal and then work backwards and remarketing on Google is no different.
 Remarketing ads can play a very important part in various stages of a sales funnel.

 Brand awareness is vitally important to any business, but it becomes even more essential for lesser-known brands or smaller to medium-sized companies and local businesses.

 If your goal is to increase awareness of your business, remarketing can be a great way to do this.
 This can be done in a number of ways:

 - Simply remarket to all of your website visitors with a generic message

 - Upload a database of email addresses (known as customer match) of people who made an enquiry via your website, but never became a customer

 - Target users who have interacted with your YouTube channel or videos